PaulMcClernan/OXT-Builder-Usage/README.md

-# LiveCodeBuilder-Library-Usage
+# Builder Usage
-LCB Library Tutorial - How to compile, install, and include LiveCode Builder Libraries in standalone apps
+OXT Builder Tutorial - How to compile, install, and include Builder Libraries and GUI Widgets in stacks and standalone apps

 ## Step 1 Compile
 Extention Builder